veikman/dmote-keycap/README.md

   surface, in radians.
 This would be `[0 0 0]` for a (row 3 or standard) DSA profile and would have a different non-zero first value for each row of an OEM profile.
-* `:bowl-radii`: A 3-tuple describing the radii of a spheroid used as negative space to carve a bowl out of the top of a non-maquette keycap.
+* `:bowl-radii`: A 3-tuple describing the radii in mm of a spheroid used as negative space to carve a bowl out of the top of a non-maquette keycap.
-  If this option is set to `nil`, no bowl is used.
+  If this option is set to `nil` (CLI: `'nil nil nil'`), the top is left flat.
 * `:bowl-plate-offset`: An optional modification of the vertical distance in mm between the bowl and the top of the keycap.
 * `:skirt-thickness`: The horizontal thickness of material in the outer walls